Clifton and Compton: Population

-There are 500 residents recorded within the parish for the 2011 census.
+There are 476 residents recorded within the parish for the 2021 census, a reduction from the 500 counted in 2011.

 Council administration

 The settlements Clifton, Hangingbridge and their surrounding rural areas are combined as one parish for administrative identity.
 This is managed at the first level of public administration by Clifton and Compton Parish Council.
 At district level, the wider area is overseen by Derbyshire Dales district council.
 Derbyshire County Council provides the highest level strategic services locally.

 Landmarks

 Listed buildings

 There are eight listed structures in the parish, most including the church and the public house at Hangingbridge are Grade II, with the Hanging Bridge carrying the A52 over the River Dove at the higher designation of Grade II*.

 Royal Shrovetide football goal

 This is a medieval football game played annually on Shrove Tuesday and Ash Wednesday in the town of Ashbourne in Derbyshire, England.
 One of the goals is in Clifton by the Henmore Brook along Watery Lane, and is in an adjoining commemorative garden.